Tick off all 68 items on Brisbane's ultimate food bucket list

 These modern classics are the best of the best, so it’s with good reason you should start eating your way through them.
 Try and finish all 65, we dare you.

 Click the boxes to tick the dishes you've eaten.
 Get a total score at the end.

 2. Buffalo crispy, Lucky Egg – you haven't had a fried chicken burger until you've tried Lucky Egg's buffalo crispy.
 Munch down on their original fried chicken with American cheddar, pickles, spinach, buffalo sauce and kewpie mayo and wonder why you don't eat here every night.
-We'll also take fries with that please.

 3. Sand crab lasagne, Il Centro – chef Romain Bapst brought this dish to fame during his 15-year tenure at this waterfront restaurant.
 It remains one of the most popular dishes.